 The GUESS Responsible Sourcing Policy on Manmade Cellulosic Fabrics, launched in 2018, was implemented to ensure the ethical sourcing of certain rayon/viscose, modal, and lyocell fabrics—fabrics that are linked to the destruction of ancient and endangered forests.
 We are also increasing the amount of man-made cellulosic materials we source from sustainably managed forests, closed loop systems and innovative material sources by partnering with innovative companies, suppliers, and organizations.

 We continually assess new materials, technologies and processes that reduce environmental impacts while maintaining or even elevating the quality of our apparel.
 Our internal GUESS Responsible Materials Sourcing Guide provides guidelines and best practices for product designers and only products that meet these criteria can be marketed as GUESS Eco.
-For denim, this means using the latest technology to reduce water and/or chemical use, as well as including at least one sustainable material.
+For denim, this means using the latest technology to reduce water and/or chemical use, as well as including at least one eco material.
 For non-denim, products must be made with at least 25% certified sustainable materials and may also include a more sustainable production method.

-GUESS first announced our commitment to Global Fashion Agenda’s 2020 Circular Fashion System Commitments in 2017.
+GUESS first announced our pledge to Global Fashion Agenda’s 2020 Circular Fashion System Commitments in 2017.
 Since then, we’ve worked hard to promote circular fashion through customer product take-back, second-hand programs and new partnerships that aim to reduce apparel waste, promote reuse of materials, and preserve important natural resources otherwise used in production.